 Simulation results

 CTC tests are performed based on VTM-6.0 as the anchor [3].
-So far, we only has result of AI test of 100 frames available.
-The full CTC test result will be provided later on.
+JC-CCALF is implemented based on CE5-2.1 (in loop filter with chroma gain shifted to luma).

-JC-CCALF based on CE5-2.1 (in loop filter with chroma gain shifted to luma)
+Method 1: JC-CCALF with one block-level on/off control map for Cb, Cr

-Performance of the proposed method is as follows.
+Performance of the proposed Method 1 is as follows.